Paulms/ConservationLawsDiffEq.jl/README.md

 * Problem types: System of Conservation Laws without (`ConservationLawsProblem`) and with diffusion term (`ConservationLawsWithDiffusionProblem`).

 ### Algorithms

+The algorithms follow the method of lines, so first we compute a semidiscretization in space and time integration is performed using ODE solvers.

 * Lax-Friedrichs method (`LaxFriedrichsAlgorithm()`), Ritchmeyer Two-step Lax-Wendroff Method (`LaxWendroff2sAlgorithm()`)